MultiSafepay/docs/content/payment-methods/cardholder-data.md

 ## 3DS2

-When you collect cardholder data, you are also responsible for collecting the contextual information (fingerprint) of the customer's device required for [3DS2](/docs/3ds2) authentication.
+When you collect cardholder data, you must also collect the contextual information about the customer's device (fingerprint) required for [3DS2](/docs/3ds2) authentication.
 The fingerprint can be created through JavaScript interfaces and methods in the customer's browser.

 To learn how to create a fingerprint, see Recipe – [Create a customer.browser object](/recipes/create-a-customerbrowser-object).